NuNetwork/documentation/_kb/liquidity-tiers.md

 ### Tier 1

-This liquidity is immediately available, being on the order book.
+This liquidity is immediately available, being on the order book at the best price (1$ +- fees and spread).
 It is used by NuBot to maitain the 1$ peg on exchanges.

 ### Tier 2

-This liquidity sits on exchanges but is not placed on order books and can be promoted to the order book (Tier 1) in a couple seconds.
+This liquidity sits on exchanges but is not usually placed on order books or placed on the orderbook at premium prices.
+It can be promoted to the order book (Tier 1) in a couple seconds.

 ### Tier 3